5 Ninja Methods I Used to Find Competitors' Customers

 I challenged myself to find Intercom’s customers using all these methods, and these are my results.

-I’ll go through how to do each method, the data’s legalities, pros and cons, so you can choose which is the best.
+I’ll go through how to do each method, the data’s legalities, and the pros and cons, so you can choose which is the best.
 I may be biased, but I’d recommend Sapiengraph as the easiest one ;)

 1. Look for customer testimonials on websites (Free but menial and time-consuming)